 The trainee’s advancement and graduation is predicated on evaluation by the faculty.
 Trainees receive ongoing written evaluations of their progress in the program.

 Tuition is $3800 per year.
-This includes sixty hours of training group, eighteen hours of coursework, and tuition for the Residential Training Intensive.
-Fees for room and board for the Training Intensive, personal psychotherapy and Case Seminar,are in addition to the tuition.
-Tuition payment schedule is as follows: $1500 due on September 20, $1150 due by December 15, and $1150 due by April 15.
+This includes training group, coursework, and tuition for the Residential Training Intensives.
+Fees for room and board for the Training Intensives, personal psychotherapy and Case Seminar, are in addition to the tuition.
 Once registered, trainees are responsible for the balance of the full year’s tuition.
 (Tuition is subject to change).
 Tuition may be paid by check, American Express, Master Card or Visa.